Doctor Disability Insurance Quotes on a Laptop

 1. Income Replacement Ratio

-The general guideline is to have a disability insurance policy that covers 60-80% of your current income.
-This ratio is designed to provide enough income to maintain your standard of living while considering that some expenses, like commuting and work-related costs, might decrease during a period of disability.
+A general guideline is to have a policy that covers 60–80% of your current income.
+This ensures you can maintain your standard of living while accounting for slightly reduced expenses, such as commuting or work-related costs.

 2. Specialty Considerations